 When we talk about information assurance, we usually think about digital assets, since most organizations store their valuable information in a computing network.
 However, information assurance actually encompasses both digital and physical information channels.
 So, when you’re determining your desired result, you need to emphasize which information channels and pillars you want to see integrated, balancing services and privacy.
 Not every information assurance plan is created equal, so be specific about your needs and goals in order to achieve them.

 Even if you do not store your sensitive information in file cabinets, the physical components of your business’ information processing need to be considered when establishing security measures.
 For example, where are your data centers located?
 How many remote endpoint devices are accessing your network?
 Assess your information repositories, both digital and physical, ahead of time to ensure that all databases and all sensitive information is accounted for.
 When you know what data you need to protect and where, you can better understand and implement the principles of information assurance.

-The first step to implementing a robust information assurance system is to review your information network.
+The first step to implementing a robust information assurance system is to determine the current status of your organization in this respect by reviewing your information network.
 All of the locations in which your business data is generated, processed, saved, or transmitted should be documented.
 Understanding your existing infrastructure can help you prepare to better implement the principles of information assurance, ensuring that you have the right scanning tools available.
 Then, by creating a system for prioritization that involves your whole organization and educating your team on the best cybersecurity practices, you can secure your organization from the ground up.
 To learn more, check out this map of how sensitive information flows through your business.